openshift-labs/cloud-native-guides/debug-odo.md

 #### Fix the Inventory Bug

-Edit the `InventoryResource.java` and update the `getAvailability()` to make it look like the following code in order to return a zero inventory for products that don't exist in the inventory
+Edit the `InventoryResource.java` add update the `getAvailability()` to make it look like the following code in order to return a zero inventory for products that don't exist in the inventory
 database: